syncfusion-content/blazor-docs/blazor/heatmap-chart/appearance.md

 ## Margin

-Set the margin for the heat map from its container by using the [HeatMapMargin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapMargin.html) property.
+Set the margin for the heatmap from its container by using the [HeatMapMargin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapMargin.html) tag.

 ```cshtml